jameshegarty/darkroom/index.md

 `darkroomSimple` supersedes the standard darkroom API - you can't mix darkroom and darkroomSimple API calls or it will throw an error.

 `darkroomSimple.compile( outputImageFunctionList, compilerOptions )`

+Returns a terra function that when executed returns one or more `Image` objects from `image.t`.
+Note that it is your responsibility to call `:free()` on these objects when you are done with them!

 `darkroomSimple.load(filename)` Loads the image file at `filename` and turns it into an image function.